diegopereiraeng/kubernetes-snapshot-extension/README.md

 ## Prerequisites

- * This extension requires the Java Machine Agent
+ * This extension requires the Java Machine Agent.
- * The AppDynamics platform needs the Events Service set up
+ * The AppDynamics platform needs the Events Service set up.
  * REST API credentials.
 The account can be created under Administration -> Users.
-The user account must have rights to create dashboards and saved searches
+The user account must have rights to create dashboards and saved searches.
  * You will need one or more Transaction Analytics/APM Peak licenses to consume the raw data.
 Viewing metrics and the dashboard does not require PEAK licenses.
  * The number of collected metrics depends on the size of the cluster in terms of namespaces/projects and nodes.
 It may be necessary to increase the threshold for metric ingestion in the machine agent configuration (**-Dappdynamics.agent.maxMetrics**).
 The current metric collection rate is:
- ``* Cluster-specific: 52
+ ..* Cluster-specific: 52
- ``* Node-specific: 15
+ ..* Node-specific: 15
- ``* Namespace-specific: 39
+ ..* Namespace-specific: 39

 ## Installation